lanl/HARD/README.md

-# HARD: Hydrodynamics And Radiative Diffusion
+# FlAstro

-HARD is a radiation-hydrodynamics solver suite for the study of astrophysical phenomena.
+FlAstro is a radiation-hydrodynamics solver suite for the study of astrophysical phenomena.
+To start using FlAstro take a look at the [documentation](http://cdss24.pages.lanl.gov/flastro).
+For a quick start to building FlAstro, follow the steps below.

-HARD is based on the FleCSI framework and implemented on top of FleCSI-SP (FleCSI Specialization project).

-# Copyright
-© 2024.
-Triad National Security, LLC.
-All rights reserved.
-This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
-All rights in the program are reserved by Triad National Security, LLC, and the U.S. Department of Energy/National Nuclear Security Administration.
-The Government is granted for itself and others acting on its behalf a nonexclusive, paid-up, irrevocable worldwide license in this material to reproduce, prepare. derivative works, distribute copies to the public, perform publicly and display publicly, and to permit others to do so (Copyright request O4795).

 # Spack

-The easiest way to build HARD is to use *spack*:
+The easiast way to build FlAstro is to use *spack*:

 Clone the spack repo and initialize:
 ```